Herbertkartel/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A progrma that prints ASCII alphabet in lowercase
+A program that assigns a random number